Alex Verdugo Player Props: Red Sox vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks 22nd in the league with a collective 8.3 strikeouts per nine innings.
+- The 8.3 strikeouts per nine innings compiled by the Cubs pitching staff ranks 23rd in the league.

-- The Cubs have the 11th-ranked team ERA among all league pitching staffs (4.00).
+- The Cubs have the 12th-ranked team ERA among all league pitching staffs (4.05).

-- The Cubs surrender the second-fewest home runs in baseball (88 total, one per game).
+- Cubs pitchers combine to surrender the fifth-fewest home runs in baseball (94 total, one per game).

-- In his last outing on Sunday against the New York Yankees, the righty threw 5 2/3 innings, allowing four earned runs while surrendering 10 hits.
+- Stroman will look to grab his 10th win when he gets the start for the Cubs, his 20th of the season.
+He is 9-6 with a 2.96 ERA and 98 strikeouts in 112 2/3 innings pitched.

-- In nine games this season, the 33-year-old has amassed a 3.21 ERA and 5.4 strikeouts per nine innings, while giving up a batting average of .228 to his opponents.
+- The right-hander last pitched on Thursday, July 6 against the Milwaukee Brewers, when he threw five innings, allowing four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.